charlesbrandt/public/system/browsers.md

 ```

-Read up on how to backup and restore profiles:
+How to backup and restore profiles:

 https://support.mozilla.org/en-US/kb/back-and-restore-information-firefox-profiles

 Recommendation is to use built in Firefox Profile manager to create a new profile first, then copy the contents of your default profile in to the newly created directory.
 That way all of the configurations in the browser are set up correctly.

-If you need to update the order, can try manually editing:
+If you need to update the order, try manually editing:
 ~/.mozilla/firefox/profiles.ini

 (make a backup first!)